If you’re a hotel marketer in 2020, you’ve become pretty familiar with the term ‘crisis management’.

 - Money-saving travel tips.
 Tap into trending concerns about job security and economic collapse by examining ways to travel more affordably – a holiday doesn’t have to mean throwing away your financial safety net.

-- Attractions and itineraries which prioritise wide, natural spaces.
+- Attractions and itineraries that prioritise wide, natural spaces.
 Social distancing is still in place, so visiting national parks or natural wonders is a great way to both follow the rules and combat months of lockdown-induced cabin fever.

 If your budgets have been cut and your team’s tied up with other tasks, think about hiring us to produce content for you.
 We can work to briefs or conceptualise original ideas on our own – check out our content writing services here.

-4. Change the focus from fear to opportunity.
+4. Change the Focus From Fear to Opportunity.

 Hospitality – and other sectors of the economy – have been devastated by the coronavirus.
 Many employees have lost their jobs.
 But, in some industries, the past few months have been a time of opportunity.
 SaaS companies, health supplies manufacturers and fresh produce vendors have all enjoyed a massive growth surge.